peterjc/zmk-keyboard-graph-theory/README.md

 * [Forager Acid](boards/shields/acid), a Graph Theory based diode-free Bluetooth split keyboard with 13 GPIO pins for 17 (or 18) keys and 4-key roll-over per half using a partial Heawood Graph.
+* [Slump52](boards/shields/slump52), a Graph Theory based diode-free keyboard with 26 GPIO pins for 52 keys and 4-key roll-over using the Incidence Graph of the Projective Plane of order 3 PG(2,3).

 See also my [QMK keyboard firmware](https://github.com/peterjc/qmk_userspace), and the following ZMK keyboard firmware for other people's diode-free Graph Theory designs: